What is Mucopolysaccharidosis Type I?

 The prevalence of MPS I is 1 in 100,000 individuals for the severe form and 1 in 500,000 for the attenuated form.
 MPS I has been found in people of all ethnicities.

-What Is the Prognosis for a Person with MPS I?
+What is the prognosis for a person with Mucopolysaccharidosis Type I?

-The prognosis for individuals with severe MPS I is generally poor.
-They need special education and assistance to perform ordinary daily functions and are often wheelchair-bound.
-Death usually occurs within the first ten years of life, although early treatment such as a bone-marrow transplant can extend the lifespan.
+Without treatment, the prognosis for individuals with severe MPS I is generally poor.
+They typically need special education and assistance to perform daily functions and are often wheelchair-bound.
+Death usually occurs within the first ten years of life.
+Early treatment can improve symptoms and extend lifespan.
 Heart and breathing problems are often the cause of death among children with severe MPS I. Individuals with attenuated MPS I have a variable severity of disease and lifespan.

 Other names for